Booking.com: best prices

 Cremona Palaces and the Civic Museum

-It is the many palaces that are the highlight of a visit to Cremona.
-Among the most important are the renaissance Fodri Palace, rich in sculptures and with a garden; the Stanga Palace, built in the 18th century in the baroque style; the 15th century Raimondi-Belloni Palace; the Cavalcabò Palace; and the Affaitati Palace, built in 1561 by Giuseppe, with its magnificent grand staircase added later.
+The highlight of your visit to Cremona are the many palaces that can be seen.
+Among the most important are the renaissance style Fodri Palace, rich in sculptures and with a garden; the Stanga Palace, built in the 18th century in the baroque style; the 15th century Raimondi-Belloni Palace; the Cavalcabò Palace; and the Affaitati Palace, built in 1561 by Giuseppe, with its magnificent grand staircase added later.

 Affaitati Palace is also home to the Civic Museum, which contains many Roman artefacts, and also a violin by the famous Antonio Stradivari which still maintains its original varnish.
-There are artworks by many major painters to be seen, such as Bonifacio Bembo, Camillo Boccaccino, Galeazzo and Giulio Campi and other members of the family Campi (all were painters), and many others.
+You can see artworks by many important painters here such as Bonifacio Bembo, Camillo Boccaccino, Galeazzo and Giulio Campi and other members of the family Campi (all were painters), and many others.

 Many of the churches in Cremona are also exceptional works of art.
 Among the highlights are:

-- the Church of San Luca, with a façade of the 15th century;
+- the Church of San Luca, with a 15th century façade;

 - the 11th century Church of San Michele;